NirutG/Machine_Learning/README.md

 # Welcome to Machine Learning Area.

-- In this area you will see the interesting things about Machine Learning (ML).
+- This area will try to present the interesting things about Machine Learning (ML).

 - You can enter to each folder.